By helping you understand what you can do in English.

 We have a large network of proctor sites - local libraries, NSCC campuses, employment centers - across Nova Scotia where you can conveniently get your English language skills tested from a computer fully equipped for the testing purposes.

 Want to know more about how it works?
+Read about the online option here.

 Learn English Nova Scotia is a licensed testing site for the CLBA and CELBAN.